rapidsai/raft/docs/source/build.md

 There are a few different strategies for including RAFT in downstream projects, depending on whether the [required build dependencies](#build-dependencies) have already been installed and are available on the `lib` and `include` search paths.

-When using the GPU parts of RAFT, you will need to enable CUDA support in your Cmake project declaration:
+When using the GPU parts of RAFT, you will need to enable CUDA support in your CMake project declaration:
 ```cmake
 project(YOUR_PROJECT VERSION 0.1 LANGUAGES CXX CUDA)
 ```

 Note that some additional compiler flags might need to be added when building against RAFT.
 For example, if you see an error like this `The experimental flag '--expt-relaxed-constexpr' can be used to allow this.`.
-The necessary flags can be set with Cmake:
+The necessary flags can be set with CMake:
 ```cmake
 target_compile_options(your_target_name PRIVATE $<$<COMPILE_LANGUAGE:CUDA>:--expt-extended-lambda --expt-relaxed-constexpr>)
 ```